SymfonyCasts/lemon-squeezy/sfcasts/outline/outline.md

   that LS tried to deliver a few times.
 Every time our server do not response with a successful status code - LS will try to deliver it again: in 5 seconds, 25 seconds, then 125 seconds.
-If it fails 3 times - LS will give up and we will have to retry to manually from the LS dashboard:
+If it fails 3 times - LS will give up, and we will have to retry to manually from the LS dashboard:
 - Here's one failed: https://app.lemonsqueezy.com/settings/webhooks - and here's
   the Resend button.
 We can even see the response body here - so convenient.
 - Now let's focus on implementing it.